LibraryCarpentry/library-python/_episodes/04-merging-data.md

 NOTE: This process of joining tables is similar to what we do with tables in an SQL database.

-For example, the *species.csv* file that we've been working with is a lookup table.
-This table contains the genus, species and taxa code for 55 species.
-The species code is unique for each line.
-These species are identified in our survey data as well using the unique species code.
-Rather than adding 3 more columns for the genus, species and taxa to each of the 35,549 line Survey data table, we can maintain the shorter table with the species information.
-When we want to access that information, we can create a query that joins the additional columns of information to the Survey data.
+For example, the *journals.csv* file that we've been working with is a lookup table.
+This table contains the name of the different journals and an journal ID.
+The journal ID is unique for each line.
+These journals are identified in our articles table as well using the unique journal id.
+Rather than adding the full name of the journal to the articles table, we can maintain the shorter table with the journal information.
+When we want to access that information, we can create a query that joins the additional columns of information to the articles data.

 Storing data in this way has many benefits including:

-1. It ensures consistency in the spelling of species attributes (genus, species and taxa) given each species is only entered once.
-Imagine the possibilities for spelling errors when entering the genus and species thousands of times!
+1. It ensures consistency in the spelling of journal information (Journal title, ISSN, Publisher ID).
-2. It also makes it easy for us to make changes to the species information once without having to find each instance of it in the larger survey data.
+2. It also makes it easy for us to make changes to the journal information once without having to find each instance of it in the larger article table.
 3. It optimizes the size of our data.